blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 ### Worn
 1. Cape of flight: Grants 10 minutes of flying once per day.
-2. Bucket's bust: Breastplate that halves incoming damage from fire.
+2. Dragon Scalemale: halves incoming damage from fire.
 3. Spider boots: Can walk up walls or ceilings
 4. Magic armor: +1 to AC
 5. Crown of the mad mage: Wearing this crown grants +4 INT, -4 WIS